Aliases for CYR61 Gene

 GeneCards Summary for CYR61 Gene

-CYR61 (Cysteine-Rich, Angiogenic Inducer, 61) is a Protein Coding gene.
-Diseases associated with CYR61 include epispadias and breast cancer.
-Among its related pathways are Angiogenesis (CST) and amb2 Integrin signaling.
-GO annotations related to this gene include heparin binding and insulin-like growth factor binding.
+CYR61 (Cysteine Rich Angiogenic Inducer 61) is a Protein Coding gene.
+Diseases associated with CYR61 include epispadias and periapical periodontitis.
+Among its related pathways are RhoA signaling pathway and Hypertrophy Model.
+GO annotations related to this gene include heparin binding and extracellular matrix binding.
 An important paralog of this gene is NOV.

 UniProtKB/Swiss-Prot for CYR61 Gene